arturogalan/vue-and-AWS-serverles/README.md

 The other REST methods (GET PUT etc...) are protected under the CORS directive.
-The web app encode and decode buttons ara disabled until a text is introduced in the proper inputs avoiding empty calls.
+The web app encode and decode buttons are disabled until a text is introduced in the proper inputs avoiding empty calls.

 ### Compile and Minify for Production